ocramz/test-ru-stream-regression/README.md

     make all

-To run the application:
+To run the application and display the first 3 and last 3 results :

-    make run
+    stack exec ru-app -- 3